abseil/abseil.github.io/_posts/2018-05-31-regular-types.md

 it or any of its API preconditions.
 Regular+thread-compatible types allow us this invariant with no constraints on the program or that operation.
-Lesser invariants require more knowledge - in return we tend to get lower-overhead, which is a very C++ style of tradeoff.
+Lesser invariants require more knowledge - in return we tend to get lower-overhead, which is a very C++-style of tradeoff.

 ## Evaluating `string_view`